charischeungg/Financial-Models/README.md

 ##  Analysis Woolworths Group (ASX) [Excel]
 **Objective:**

-Economic Value Added is a performance metric that calculates the "true" economic profit of a company by subtracting the cost of capital from its operating profit.
-The primary purpose of the Dividend Discount Model (DDM) is to determine the intrinsic value of a company’s stock based on the present value of its future dividend payments.
-It helps investors identify if a stock is overvalued or undervalued relative to its market price, making it most suitable for stable, dividend-paying mature companies.
+This project aims to use EVA to assess Woolworth's  "true" economic profitability and whether they are creating or destroying shareholder wealth.
+This project uses the Dividend Discount Model to determine the intrinsic value of their stock based on the present value of its future dividend payments.
+This identifies whether they are over or undervalues relative to the market price.
-This project aims to use EVA to tell us if Woolworths is creating or destroying shareholder wealth, and the DDM to tell us

 <a href="https://unsw-my.sharepoint.com/:x:/r/personal/z5479602_ad_unsw_edu_au/Documents/Employability/Projects/EVA%20-%20Woolowths%20Group.xlsx?d=w87723f84468143b2b362eec6b25b6d38&csf=1&web=1&e=OVPtbW"> View Excel File</a>